codepoet80/EnyoHomeControl/interface.md

 + With Callbacks

 Perform the initial connection, and if necessary, authentication to the home automation system.
 Then loads the data about the home from the home automation system asynchronously.
-Fires OnConnectHomeReady callback when everything is complete.
+Fires onConnectHomeReady callback when everything is complete.

 ### GetHomeLayout